LNLRobert/LNLOS-Core/readme.md

 Find the following sections and uncomment the appropriate line -> Board Assignment, Machine Assignment, and Sensors

+Printer 1 will use the upper rear usb port on the pad, and printer 2 will use the lower rear usb port.

 Completed Sections will look like the following:

 ############################################################